afreeorange/wiki.nikhil.io.articles/AWStats.md

 ### Protect Pages

-Enable SSL (even with a shitty self-signed certificate), then add this to your `server` definition:
+Enable SSL (even with a shitty self-signed certificate), listen on port 443, then add this to your `server` definition:

     auth_basic            "Restricted";
     auth_basic_user_file  passwords;